Hugh Taylor (archivist): Public recognition

 The Association of Canadian Archivists awarded Taylor the W. Kaye Lamb Award for best writing in Archivaria as well as honorary membership in 1990.
 He was named an Officer of the Order of Canada in 1990.
 In 1992, the Association of Canadian Archivists published The Archival Imagination: Essays in Honour of Hugh A. Taylor, a festschrift written by archivists whom he had inspired.
 A collection of his most influential essays, Imagining Archives: Essays and Reflections by Hugh A. Taylor, appeared in 2002.
 In 2006, the Association of Canadian Archivists established the Hugh A. Taylor Prize, presented to the writer of the Archivaria article that presents new ideas or syntheses in new and imaginative ways.

 Personal life

 Taylor joined the Royal Air Force (RAF) in 1939 and served as a wireless operator through the Second World War.
 Following the war, while at Oxford University he was part of the rowing crew for Keble College.

 Taylor met his wife, Daphne Mary Johnson, through the Ecumenical Movement in England in 1958.
-They were married on January 3, 1959 and had three daughters: Madeline, Mary and Ruth.
+They were married on January 3, 1959, and had three daughters: Madeline, Mary and Ruth.
 The family emigrated to Canada in 1965.

-Notable quotes

-The archivist, then, has a unique opportunity in the future if he addresses himself to this vital task of information retrieval, in both the field of historical and modern records.
-His resources will span the present and the past, and he will hold the key to decision-making and research alike.
-His bank of interest will be far wider than that of the records manager, but he must learn the language of the computer like his native tongue if he is not to be relegated to the fringes of administration from which he came We must not be seduced by a kind of academic dolce vita or we will surely die as archivists and will fail to ensure for the future of the continuation of that record which has, by so much effort, been saved from the past.For us archivists, there can be no conclusions, no finality, no ober dicta.
-We are the builders of bridges, no castles, as we cross from the assurance of 'now' to the uncertainty of 'new'...There is, I believe, a spiritual element to all this which resides perhaps in the imagination, with faith as a neighbour, through which we come to recognize the humans we are meant to be.